dh-project/ACM_TIST_2026/README.md

 ## Structure

-- `generation/`: code for the story generation pipeline.
+- `story_generation/`: code for the story generation pipeline.
 - `llm_as_story_judge/`: code for the LLM-based evaluation (the "story judge").
+- `visualization_tool/`: allows users to explore the generated stories.